Flo (group): Musical style

-Flo's style distinctly draws upon classic R&B and hip-hop, particularly from the 1990s and early 2000s.
-The visuals for their debut music video Cardboard Box invited comparisons to that of TLC's "Unpretty" (1999) and the Sugababes' "Overload" (2000).
+Flo's style distinctly draws upon classic R&B, hip-hop and soul music, particularly from the 1990s and early 2000s.
+The group often covered R&B songs from that era at the beginning of their career on TikTok, particularly songs by Jazmine Sullivan and Lauryn Hill.
+The visuals for their debut music video "Cardboard Box" invited comparisons to that of TLC's "Unpretty" (1999) and the Sugababes' "Overload" (2000).
 In addition to the likes of Destiny's Child and the Spice Girls, H.E.R. was named as a more contemporary influence.

 Influences

 All three girls described being shaped by the music they grew up listening to; Downer's mother would play Aaliyah and Ciara in the car, and Douglas' mother was into "old school R&B".
 Quaresma heard African music from her father, while her mother would play Amy Winehouse and Etta James.

+Achievements

+Flo has received numerous awards and nominations throughout their career, including a Brit Awards, Global Awards, Sound of..., in addition to being nominated for two MTV VMAs, one NAACP Image Awards and three Soul Train Awards nominations.
+In December 2022, Flo won the Brit Awards and were nominated for the 25th MOBO Awards.
+In March 2023, they received the Rising Star Award at the Global Awards.
+On 26 June 2023, they were nominated for three categories, including Best New Artist, at the 2023 BET Awards, making them the group with the most nominations for the 2023 awards edition.

+On 6 January 2023 Flo was placed on the NME 100 annual list of Essential Emerging Artists.
+They also appeared on the physical cover of one of the issues.
+In March 2023, they were named as one of Rolling Stone's 25 artists of the future.
+The same month, Flo was named Billboard's R&B/Hip-Hop Rookie of the Month.
+In April 2024, they were listed on the Europe's Forbes 30 under 30 list for 2024 in the Entertainment category.